How to Implement an SEO Strategy

 I know there are still people out there with the main goal of being number one in the search results.
 Maybe that person is your boss.
 Improving search position is a good sign that your strategy is working.
 But its not the end goal.

-Number one sign of a successful SEO strategy is traffic from Organic Search resulting in conversions on your website.
-Can your search traffic generate leads?
+Number one sign of a successful SEO strategy?
+Traffic from Organic Search resulting in conversions on your website.
 The whole point of this is more business off your website.
-I have plenty of examples where websites are generating lots of leads.
-But they are not always number 1 for their keyword phrases.

 The only way your SEO Strategy pays for itself is by creating new business.